OfficeDev/O365-InvestigationTooling/README.md

 ## Prerequisites for the Activity API
-Follow the instructions in the [Management Activity API: Getting Started Guide](gettingstarted) to create a new AAD application and grant it permissions to the tenant's Management Activity API.
+Follow the instructions in the [Management Activity API: Getting Started Guide][gettingstarted] to create a new AAD application and grant it permissions to the tenant's Management Activity API.